 We did not find a final divorce record for William and Mary McKay.
 We did find a case number and District Court docket number.
 We believe, based on other cases we have read about, that the marriage was considered void (or “set aside” using a term we find in newspaper accounts of the period) as the divorce petition was filed just over 30 days after the marriage vows were taken and that she was married to someone else.

-A search of local police records find no charges were filed against Mary for bigamy.
+After figuring out how to find police records online – we did search of local police records to find no charges were filed against Mary for bigamy.

 To make things even more unusual, we find in the 1930 United States census that Mary had returned to William Borsdorf and they were living together as husband and wife in Milwaukee, Wisconsin.